National Archives and Records Administration Charter of the National Industrial Security Program Policy Advisory Committee

 - Duration.
 The need for the NISPPAC is continuing.

 - Termination.
 The Charter shall be eligible for renewal every two years.

 - Membership and Designation.
-Membership will consist of representatives (Regular Government Employees) of those Departments and agencies most affected by the National Industrial Security Program and non-Government representatives (Representative Members) of contractors, licensees, and grantees involved with classified contracts, licenses, or grants, as determined by the Chairman.
+Membership will consist of representatives (Regular Government Employees) of those Departments and agencies most affected by the NISP and a balanced membership consisting of non-Government representatives (Representative Members), contractors, licensees, and grantees involved with classified contracts, licenses, or grants, as determined by the Chairman.

 - Subcommittees.
 The Committee Chairman may establish subcommittees as necessary to accomplish functions of the full Committee.

 - Recordkeeping.
 The records of the Committee, formally and informally established subcommittees, or other subgroups of the Committee, shall be handled in accordance with General Records Schedule 26, Item 2 or other approved agency records disposition schedule.
 These records shall be available for public inspection and copying, subject to the Freedom of Information Act, 5 U.S.C.
 552. Recommendations, resolutions, and reports shall be in writing and submitted by the Committee Chairperson.
 The DFO shall also provide the Archivist of the United States with minutes of each Committee meeting.